googleforgames/open-match-docs/site/content/en/docs/Installation/_index.md

 ## Install the default evaluator

-Run the below command to install the default Evaluator in the open-match namespace and to configure Open Match to use the default installation.
+Run the below command to install the default Evaluator in the open-match namespace and to configure Open Match to use it.

 ```
 kubectl apply -f https://open-match.dev/install/v0.0.0-dev/yaml/07-open-match-default-evaluator.yaml -f https://open-match.dev/install/v0.0.0-dev/yaml/06-open-match-override-configmap.yaml --namespace open-match